sadig2/knowledge/python/docker/docker.md

         docker-compose run app sh -c "django-admin.py startproject app ."

-## to remove the volumes along with the containers.

-        docker-compose down -v

-## Build the new image and spin up the two containers:

-        docker-compose up -d --build

 ## in case of error for logs

         docker-compose -f docker-compose.prod.yml logs -f